 NEC has dedicated about a half century in developing the most efficient and accurate fingerprint identification technology.
-And today, NEC is the world’s leading supplier of fingerprint biometrics for both law enforcement and identity management applications.
+And today, NEC is the world’s leading supplier of fingerprint biometrics for identity management applications.

 NEC fingerprint identification technology is empowered by a unique matching algorithm (i.e., the minutiae and relation method) that uses ridge counts and the relationship between minutiae.
 This enables us to provide the lowest false accept and false reject rates (FAR and FRR) - with the fastest 1:n database searches for identification.

 In addition, Positive Identification (PID) adds another innovative and competitive edge to our fingerprint identification technology.
 Emerging from NEC’s proven AFIS technology, PID provides the most advanced pattern identification and fingerprint matching available today.